How to Paint an End Table With Chalk Paint

 Create a Smooth Surface by Sanding

-Depending on the condition of the end table, you may be able to skip this step altogether.
-If the furniture is in poor condition and has alligatoring stain or peeling paint, then sanding will dramatically improve the finished product.
+If the end table's wood is in good condition, you may be able to skip this step altogether.
+If the furniture is in poor condition and has an alligatoring, cracking stain, or peeling paint, sanding will dramatically improve the finished product.

-Use a medium to high grit sanding block to scuff up the surface and create a flatter finish that is free of any noticeable imperfections.
+Use a medium to a high-grit sanding block to scuff up the surface and create a flat finish free of noticeable imperfections.
 This end table had some areas where the stain had started cracking and bunching together.
-We sanded until these areas were smooth to the touch and no longer bumpy.
+It was sanded until smooth to the touch and no longer bumpy.

 Thoroughly Clean the Surface of the Table